-Rare Golden Walters koru painting fetches over $600k at auction
+Rare Gordon Walters koru painting fetches over $600,000 at auction

 A sought-after Gordon Walters painting has fetched a record price at auction this evening.

-The black-and-white koru artwork by the late painter sold for $619,820 under the hammer at an Art+Object auction.
+The black-and-white koru artwork by the late painter sold for $619,820 under the hammer at Art+Object in central Auckland.

-The last time Art+Object sold an artwork by the late Walters was in 2013 for $430,000 and it has only ever sold one other black-and-white koru painting in 20 years.

 Art+Object director Ben Plumbly said he was delighted at the outcome.